Skip to content

 This bill passed and was sent to the Governor’s desk to be signed into law.
 The bill authorizes the Texas Commission on Environmental Quality (TCEQ) to issue permits allowing oil & gas companies to produce water for the public through their production operations.
 The bill also authorizes TCEQ to create the standards for the land application for water production purposes.

-Senate Joint Resolution 3: Creation of the Dementia Prevention and Research Institute (DPRIT)
+SJR 3: Creation of the Dementia Prevention and Research Institute (DPRIT)

-The Texas Legislature is close to investing $3 billion over the next 10 years in groundbreaking brain research.
+Overview: The Texas Legislature is close to investing $3 billion over the next 10 years in groundbreaking brain research.
 This week, the House passed SJR 3.
 The resolution creates a ballot initiative for voters to approve the creation of the Dementia Prevention and Research Institute of Texas (DPRIT).
 DPRIT would focus on advanced research on dementia, Alzheimer’s, and Parkinson.

 The companion bill, SB 5, outlines how DPRIT will be organized, regulated, and the accountability measures to be put in place.